 The Company is exposed to price risk with respect to commodity prices.
 The Company closely monitors commodity prices to determine the appropriate course of action to be taken by the Company.
-The Company is also exposed to price risk with respect to its investment in shares of Angus Gold Inc.

 Sensitivity analysis

 Based on management's knowledge and experience in the financial markets, the Company believes the following movements are "reasonably possible" over a twelve-month period: